 To spend the night with them out on the trail.

 The JJ Ranch trail riders were living their dream.
-It was like a western movie.
+They repeated frequently that it was like living in a western movie.

 But the movie had a sad ending.

-On Sept 6, 1964, Jimmy and Sybil Jennings died in a plane crash on the way home for a horse-buying trip to Arkansas.
+On Sept 6, 1964, Jimmy and Sybil Jennings died in a plane crash on the way home from a horse-buying trip to Arkansas.

 The town was in shock and collectively and deeply mourned the loss of the Jennings and the JJ Ranch.
 For those who attended the remembrance event, the pain of that loss was still evident.